andersonberg/blog/content/learning-how-to-learn.md

 It's a matter of **HABITS**.
 You need to find the **TRIGGER** that makes you procrastinate and change the **ROUTINE**.

-The first tip is: **Focus in the process!** Process means the time, habits and actions you need to take to get something done.
+The first tip is: Focus in the process!
+Process means the **TIME, EFFORT AND HABITS** you take to get something done.

 Nonprocrastinators put negative thoughts aside, like: Com'on!
 Just do it!
 You will feel better once you started.